twinleaf/tio-python/README.md

 `tio-python` is uploaded to [PyPI](https://pypi.org) and can be installed/upgraded using `pip`:

-  - Windows Command Prompt `py -m pip install tio --upgrade`
-  - macOS/linux `pip3 install tio --upgrade`
+  - `pip3 install tio --upgrade`

 Windows users who can't run python might need to [add python to their path](https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/).

 Windows users who run into an error installing packages may need to [enable long paths](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation).

+Windows console scripts are installed in an odd folder which may be added to your path:

+  C:\Users\username\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.10_qbz5n2kfra8p0\LocalCache\local-packages\Python310\Scripts

 When installed without sudo on macOS, add the following to your `~/.zshrc`: